Chapter 19 Wednesday, 1030 hours (10:30 AM)

-"No. Let's just get get what we came for from the Cafeteria, and go back."
+"No. Let's just get what we came for from the Cafeteria, and go back."

 "Aren't you curious?"

-They changed direction toward the polar bears.
-There was no place they could hide that was near enough to see into the polar bear area, but they did find a place to monitor CALF's movements.
+They looked without success, for a hiding place that was close enough to see into the polar bear area.
+They did find a place though, from where they could monitor CALF's movements.

 "That cart looks like it's filled with video equipment," whispered Rom.

 "Maybe they really are going to do a documentary film."